Woman Sues Chicago Animal Care And Control, After Her Lost Dog Was Put Up For Adoption And New Family Won't Give Him Back

 CHICAGO (CBS) — A young Chicago woman is heartbroken with Zeus, her beloved golden retriever, no longer in her life.

 The sadness could have been avoided, Karly Moran-West said, if city workers had done their jobs and followed Illinois law.
-As CBS 2’s Jim Williams reported Tuesday, she has filed suit to get the dog back.READ MORE: Chicago Firefighter Mashawn Plummer Dies Of Injuries Suffered In Belmont Central Fire Last Week
+As CBS 2’s Jim Williams reported Tuesday, she has filed suit to get the dog back.READ MORE: NBA Postpones Bulls' Wednesday Game Against Raptors Amid COVID Outbreak For Toronto

 Moran-West said her golden retriever puppy was a perfect match the moment she saw him.